content-island/workshop-step-by-step-guide/06-server-action-form/README.md

 +</script>
 ```

-Let's understand the code above:
+Here's what's happening:

-- We import the `actions` object from `astro:actions`, which allows us to call our server actions from the client side.
+- We import the `actions` object from `astro:actions`, which lets us call our server actions from the client side
-- We add an event listener to the form's submit event to handle the form submission.
+- We add an event listener to the form's submit event to handle the form submission
-- We prevent the default form submission behavior to handle it via JavaScript.
+- We prevent the default form submission behavior so we can handle it with JavaScript
-- We create a `FormData` object from the form and call the `sendSubscription` action with this data.
+- We create a `FormData` object from the form and call the `sendSubscription` action with this data
-- We check the result of the action call, and if it was successful, we reset the form.
+- We check the result of the action call, and if it was successful, we reset the form

-Astro allows you to use server actions in the HTML form directly, but in this case we used JavaScript to have more control over the submission process and handle the response accordingly.
+Astro lets you use server actions directly in HTML forms, but here we're using JavaScript to have more control over the submission process and handle the response properly.

+## Reusing the submit logic

-Now we can use the same handleSubmit function in the other newsletter component.
+Now we can reuse the same handleSubmit function in the other newsletter component.
-First, we need to add new file `newsletter.business.ts` to export the handleSubmit function.
+First, we'll create a new file `newsletter.business.ts` to export the handleSubmit function.

 _./src/pods/newsletter/components/newsletter.business.ts_